 It's my final decision to uphold Mrs H's complaint.
-I require that Options UK Personal Pensions LLP calculate and pay the award, and take the actions, as set out above.
+I require that Options UK Personal Pensions LLP calculate and pay the award, and take the actions, set out above.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Mrs H to accept or reject my decision before 23 November 2023.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Mrs H to accept or reject my decision before 8 March 2024.